Utrecht, South Africa: Tourism

 In a corner of the Balele Mountains, Utrecht is unique since it lies within a game park.
 Established in 1854, the town is steeped in a history reflected in historical buildings like the Old Parsonage Museum, the Dutch Reformed sandstone church, the old military cemetery, colonial houses and other buildings.

 Utrecht does not only offer history to the tourist; the Balele Mountains, with their waterfalls and ecological diversity, are home to a wealth of fauna and flora – especially in the Balele Game Park, which encircles the town.
 The preserve and surrounding district offer a variety of outdoor activities that include hiking and horse trails, trout fishing at dams on the Bivane River, birding and water sports at the recreation resort.

 The Utrecht district is the tribal domain of five Amakosi (Zulu chiefs), who today play an active role in the development of the area.
 The Mangosuthu Arts and Crafts village (with accommodations for backpackers) has a craft shop with a variety of traditional Zulu articles.

 In addition to eco-tourism Utrecht is an agricultural area, the most important wool-producing area in KwaZulu-Natal.
 It is also a major cattle and mixed-farming region, and farm holidays are available.

 Population

 Utrecht is the seat of the local eMadlageni municipality and the Amajuba District Municipality.

 The Amajuba District Municipality is the fifth-most-densely-populated district in KwaZulu-Natal, comprising Dannhauser (1,516 km2), Newcastle (1,855 km2), and Utrecht (3,539 km2).
 The average population density in Amajuba was 72 people per km2 in 2011.
 The district was home to 499,839 people that year with 22% residing in Dannhauser, 72% residing in Newcastle and 7% in Utrecht.
+Best place for farming as well.
+2025 updates, black African increasing with 10% from 2022.